What is Proprioception's Role and Why is it Important?

 Definition and Importance

-Proprioception, also known as kinesthesia, is the body's ability to sense its location, movements, and actions.
+Proprioception, also known as kinesthesia, is the body's ability to sense its position, movements, and actions.
 It's often referred to as the "sixth sense" of somatosensation, which includes mechanoreception, thermoreception, nociception, equilibrioception, and proprioception [1].

 This powerful sense allows individuals to move freely without consciously thinking about their environment, enabling activities such as walking or kicking without looking at one's feet or touching their nose with their eyes closed.